microsoft/pxt-adafruit/docs/reference/serial/write-value.md

 #### ~hint

 The [send value](/reference/radio/send-value) function broadcasts string/number pairs.
-You can use a second micro:bit to receive them, and then send them directly to the serial port with ``write value``.
+You can use a second @boardname@ to receive them, and then send them directly to the serial port with ``write value``.

 #### ~